Intalink: Ticketing

 Intalink manages a number of ticketing schemes across the county in coordination with bus operators.
 These are outlined below.

+Intalink Connect

+From 14th July 2024, Intalink Connect replaced Intalink Explorer and BusNET tickets providing unlimited bus travel in Hertfordshire.

 Intalink Explorer

 The Explorer ticket was introduced in 2001 and started off as a simple £6 ticket for one person that provided unlimited bus travel throughout the county.
 Since then it has developed and in there are five current types of Explorer tickets available: